-Yet the sportsbook, as well as the planned online casino-integrated sports Ocean Resort sports betting platform powered by GAN, is not for the headlines, necessarily.
+Yet the sportsbook, as well as the planned online casino-integrated sports Ocean Resort (Caesars NJ sports betting) platform powered by GAN, is not for the headlines, necessarily.
 It’s for the millions of people with whom he relates.

 “For somebody like myself, that’s been a sports bettor who understands the enjoyment that people get with their buddies and pals and couples,” Deifik said, “it doesn’t matter if it’s March Madness or football, NFL Sunday or NCAA Saturday, Thursday night or Monday night, it’s really part of people’s lives to where they get through the weekend and work Monday and can’t wait until Monday Night Football and Thursday Night Football.